Swim Home Swim Back to Tonga Blue Water News Facebook YouTube Contact Us Payment Center Waivers

 Includes:all lodging in Tonga, all meals, six in country flights, van and boat transfers, six whale watching excursions, guided island hike, guided snorkeling and intertidal exploration trips, scheduled cultural activities,

 daily natural history interpretation, all planned activities as described in the itinerary, all tips to our Tongan hosts and guides , entrance fees and permits.

 The price does not include international airfare, any hotel arrangements or transfers outside of Tonga, highly recommended trip insurance, phone calls, unscheduled boat excursions, scuba diving,

 activities not described in the itinerary, personal liquor, airport departure taxes, meals in airports or excess baggage fees.

 A complete package of information, all of which can be found on the website, will be sent to you before our trip departure.

-Thank you for joining us on our new trip destination to the South Pacific!
+Thank you for joining us on our exciting trip destination to the South Pacific!

 May we swim together with the Humpback Whales of Tonga!